1 Introduction

 '9:50 AM'

-Converts the date part of Date and time value to a string in a standard format. formatDate
+Converts the date part of Date and time value to a string in a standard format, which depends on the Java version and user locale. formatDate

 uses the users calendar and formatDateUTC